mike-karl/t3-chat-app/README.md

       const { env } = await import("../env.mjs");
     })().catch(err => console.error(err))</code>

-    this should fix the error when starting the web socket serve.
+This should fix the error when starting the web socket server.